Ant Colony Simulator (Pheromone Trails)

 Understanding Ant Colony Behavior and Pheromone Trails

-• Gradient following: steer along pheromone gradients.
+• Gradient following: ants steer toward higher pheromone concentrations.

 Limitations